5 Min Read

 As you begin to consider what you want in your kitchen, make sure to take a look at our Des Moines kitchen remodeling gallery to get pumped with some ideas that might work, or give you more ideas.
 Our expert kitchen designers absolutely love to get right in there and make your kitchen dreams a reality!

-Kitchen work zones help boost the activities and people who will be using those zones.
+Kitchen work zones, including a well-designed food preparation area, help boost the activities and people who will be using those zones.
 Flexibility, style and convenience are all equally important here.
-Typically, you can think of a basic four zones that focus on a specific activity.
+Typically, you can think of four primary zones that each focus on a specific activity.
 Let’s dig in:

 2. The Prep Zone